 Formal examination of the road Scheme

-The Infrastructure Planning Inspectorate’s website gives details of the examination, including a document library.
+The Infrastructure Planning Inspectorate’s website gives details of the examination, the Decision Letter and Examining Authority’s Report, and includes a document library.
 The Examination, by a panel of planning Inspectors (the Examining Authority) was mainly in writing with some issue-specific hearings in Salisbury which the public were able to attend.

 The Stonehenge Alliance, supported by CPRE, submitted numerous Written Representations to the Examination on topics including planning considerations, biodiversity, transport and economics, tranquillity, hydrogeology, and the historic environment.
 These have been placed on the Inspectorate’s website here (click on documents and type “Stonehenge Alliance” in the “Filter” box).
 All Examination documents, including representations from other groups and individuals can be seen in the “Documents” location.
 Probably of most interest at this stage is our “Summary of Case” which can be read here.
 In addition to our written representations, the Alliance was represented and spoke to its written evidence at most of the issue-specific hearings.

 The Examination ended in October 2019 and, following the panel’s recommendation, a decision by the Transport Secretary was expected in April 2020.
 His decision was first delayed until 17 July 2020 since (unspecified) more work was to be undertaken.

 A further delay until 13 November 2020 was announced on 16 July, owing to a major new find of huge pits partially encircling Durrington Walls henge in the NE corner of the WHS.
 The Secretary of State wishes to hear the views of Interested Parties on the implications of the find for the road proposals before coming to his decision.